ricardolsmendes/gcp-datacatalog-python/README.md

 Docker may be used as an alternative to run all the scripts.
 In this case please disregard the [Virtualenv](#23-virtualenv) install instructions.

 ### 2.5.
-End-to-end tests
+Integration tests

-Ent-to-end tests help to make sure Google Cloud APIs and Service Accounts IAM Roles have been properly set up before running a script.
+Integration tests help to make sure Google Cloud APIs and Service Accounts IAM Roles have been properly set up before running a script.
 They actually communicate with the APIs and create temporary resources that are deleted just after being used.

 ## 3. Quickstart

-### 3.1. e2e tests
+### 3.1.
+Integration tests

 - pytest